A KOHO Review for 2021

 While KOHO operates entirely online and does not have any branches, customers can access and monitor their funds using KOHO’s stunning mobile app or through its sleek website.

-All accounts come with sleek debit card choices.
-It’s also compatible with Android Pay, Apple Pay, and Samsung Pay.
+All accounts come with sleek debit card choices and are additionally compatible with Android Pay, Apple Pay, and Samsung Pay.

 The Peoples Trust holds finances on behalf of KOHO, meaning that your money is safe in the unlikely event that KOHO should go out of business.

-Despite not holding customers’ funds, KOHO is a CDIC-insured institution, just like any other Schedule 1 bank.
+Despite not holding customers’ funds, KOHO is partnered with a CDIC-insured institution, meaning your money is as safe as any other Schedule 1 bank.

 KOHO Pros & Cons